artsakenos/BrowserMcWingspan/Readme.md

-# Browser Mc Wingspan 🚀
+# Browser Assistant 🚀

-A lightweight, hackable browser assistant that lives in your sidebar.
+A lightweight, hackable browser assistant that lives in your sidebar, ingests your page whenever you ask, and gives you AI-powered browsing superpowers, for free.
-Get AI-powered browsing superpowers without the complexity.

 ## ✨ Key Features